jiahuei/ubuntu-fresh-install-scripts/README.md

 # Installation scripts for fresh Ubuntu
-Some scripts to automate installation of NVIDIA drivers, CUDA, other softwares
+Some scripts to automate installation of NVIDIA drivers, CUDA, other softwares.

+Tested on Ubuntu 16.04.3

 ## Instructions
 1. Download your relevant NVIDIA CUDA `run` file and place it inside `cuda` directory